 Portion Control: Decreasing portion size at meals, as well as high fat/high sodium foods is another way to protect your heart.
 Some examples of appropriate portions include: ½ cup pasta, 2-3 ounces of lean meats, ¼ cup nuts (raw walnuts and almonds are the healthiest)

 Maintain a Healthy Weight: This will not only decrease your risk for cardiovascular disease, but will also decrease your risk for diabetes, kidney disease, and stroke.
-Your doctor, or a dietitian can determine a healthy weight for you.
+Your doctor or a dietitian can determine a healthy weight for you.
 Then work to shed those extra pounds.

 Get Moving: Regular exercise can help improve your cardiovascular system, but consult with a doctor before starting a new program.

 Be Emotionally Healthy: Stress and poor emotional health can lead to overeating.
 Take your emotional health as seriously as your physical health.
+Seek out activities that you enjoy and give you purpose each day.

 Get Educated: Symptoms of heart problems can vary and should always be discussed with your doctor.
 If you ever experience any shortness of breath, chest pressure or pain, heart palpitations, or weakness, seek medical attention.

-About Hebrew SeniorLife Outpatient Health Clinic
+About Hebrew SeniorLife Outpatient Services